 For the district to function efficiently and have the necessary personnel present to effect a high achieving learning environment, employee absences need to be kept to a minimum.
 The district acknowledges that there are times during the school year when employees have personal business that needs to be addressed during the school day.
-Each full-time classified employee shall receive three days of personal leave per contract year.
-The leave may be taken in increments of no less than one-half day.
+Each full-time employee with a 190 day contract shall receive two (2)1 days of personal leave per contract year.
+Each full-time employee with a 240 day contract shall receive three (3) days of personal leave per contract year.
+The leave may be taken in increments of no less than one half day.

-Employees shall take personal leave or leave without pay for those absences which are not due to attendance at school functions which are related to their job duties and do not qualify for other types of leave (see sick leave see policy 8.5, for professional leave below).
+Employees shall take personal leave or leave without pay for those absences which are not due to attendance at school functions which are related to their job duties and do not qualify for other types of leave (for sick leave see Policy 8.5, for professional leave see below).

-School functions, for the purposes of this policy, means:
+"School functions", for the purposes of this policy, means:

-- 1. Athletic or academic events related to the school district; and - 2.
+- 1. Athletic or academic events related to a public school district; and - 2.
 Meetings and conferences related to education.